lightmaster/Meteobridge-Weather34-Template/README.md

  Paul @komoka weather in Canada for continous support and testing

- Joseph for Spanish/Catalan language translation and for many ideas and refinements
+ Josep for Spanish/Catalan language translation and for many ideas and refinements

  Pascal Catte French translation and ideas fowarded